City Structure Guide

 Sydney’s urban area covers 1788 km² and is separated by the Sydney Harbour which has several large tributaries including the Parramatta River, southern rivers such as the Nepean and Georges River, and northern waterways which include the Hawkesbury River and the Pittwater river system.
 The land areas surrounding these waterways are hilly and create impressive views throughout the city.

-The overall urban area of Sydney is considerably large and spreads across 12,000km2 bounded by the Blue Mountains to the West, Cronulla in the South and Hornsby in the North.
-The international airport is located only 15 minutes south of the CBD.
+The overall urban area of Sydney is considerably large and spreads across 12,000km2 bounded by the Blue Mountains to the West, Cronulla in the South, and Hornsby in the North.
+The International airport is located only 15 minutes south of the CBD.

-Directly West from the CBD the main path to the Blue Mountains is again a strip of medium density residential and commercial areas reaching about 60km.
+Directly West from the CBD the main path to the Blue Mountains is again a strip of medium-density residential and commercial areas reaching about 60km.
 A train line and a freeway provide access points to the region.
 These areas become more affordable as you move away from the city and the beach.
 There is a large waterway called the Parramatta River which stretches from the CBD to Parramatta and this provides ferry transport and also excellent cycle and walkways for residents in these areas.
-Parramatta is a large business area, and a second large commercial business area is in North Ryde located about half way between Parramatta and the North Shore.
+Parramatta is a large business area, and a second large commercial business area is in North Ryde located about halfway between Parramatta and the North Shore.

 Heading South from the CBD is a major train line and excellent freeway which connects Sydney with the southern city of Wollongong, approximately a 1-hour commute.
-This area is more affordable than the areas North of the Harbour.
+This area is more affordable than the areas north of the Harbour.
 On the route to Wollongong is Sydney’s largest national park, the Royal National Park.

-An interesting element of Sydney is that within one city exist a number of totally unique hubs.
+An interesting element of Sydney is that within one city exists a number of totally unique hubs.
 There are whole districts that are cosmopolitan, modern styled areas, as opposed to the beach, surf, laid back districts, and then alternative arts areas, followed by cultural districts where, for example, Italians, Chinese or Greek have drawn together.
-Each area has housing, shops and food that reflect a unique social culture and means that there truly is something for everyone in this city.
+Each area has housing, shops, and food that reflect a unique social culture and means that there truly is something for everyone in this city.